Adjusted Trial Balance Definition

-- The main purpose of this trial balance is a document that shows the total amount of debt against the total amount of credit.
+- The main purpose of adjusted trial balance is a document that shows the total amount of debt against the total amount of credit.
 This is not considered as a financial statement, because it is only used as an internal document.

 - Any difference indicates that there is some error in entries, ledger or in the calculations.
 It also helps to monitor the performance of the company as adjusted trial balance is prepared after considering all adjustments of entries of different accounts and so it gives a clear picture of the performance of the company.